 Description: Flat-leaf parsley (aka Italian parsley) is slightly peppery and very versatile.
 It looks similar to cilantro but has pointier and slightly heartier leaves.

 Preparation: To use flat-leaf parsley, cut the leaves from the stems and coarsely chop them.

 Uses: Parsley goes particularly well with mushrooms, peas, tomatoes, as well as pasta, fish and chicken dishes.
 Parsley is wonderful chopped and sprinkled into soups and stews.
 Though a tender herb by nature, it can withstand longer cooking than most in its family.

 Description: Curly parsley tastes much milder than its flat-leaf cousin.
 Its leaves look just like you’d expect – curled at the edges.

-Uses: Use finely chopped curly parsley in tabbouleh – a bulgur wheat salad with cucumbers and lemon.
-Or swirl it into melted butter with wine and garlic to make a quick sauce for chicken or shrimp.
+Uses: Much more than a garnish, curly parsley is the basis to tabbouleh – a bulgur wheat salad with cucumbers, tomatoes and lemon.
+It’s also delicious swirled into melted butter with wine and garlic for a quick sauce for chicken or shrimp.

 Description: Tarragon is aromatic with a distinctive licorice flavor.
 Its leaves are long and thin.

 Preparation: Tarragon can be chopped or snipped with scissors.